fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **Pascal** is a fairly old programming language, it and its derivatives (like [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal)) are still widely used today.

 ### Perl
-{% include links.html program="Perl" package="dev-lang/perl" category="dev-perl" %} is a family of scripting languages, the most notable members are Perl 5 and Perl 6.
+{% include links.html program="Perl" package="dev-lang/perl" category="dev-perl" %} is a family of interpreted scripting languages, the most notable members are Perl 5 and Perl 6.
 It was originally developed for the purpose of automating reporting tasks on &#42;nix systems in 1987.
 It is licensed under GNU GPL.
 The only program I have personal experience with that is written mostly in Perl is the [RuneScape Unix Client](https://github.com/HikariKnight/rsu-client) (RSU).

 ### PHP
 {% include links.html program="PHP" package="dev-lang/php" category="dev-php" %} is a server-side scripting language that is primarily intended for web development.
 Most web applications will use PHP to some extent, prominent examples of such applications include: [MediaWiki](https://www.mediawiki.org), the software that powers several Wiki websites including all the Wikimedia Foundation websites (such as Wikipedia, for example) and [WordPress](https://wordpress.org), the software that powers many blogs and personal websites on the web.
 It is a copyleft licensed under the PHP License.